Buildex packaging redesign

 Retail packaging is usually designed for a minimum of two audiences — the shopper and the retailer.
 In the case of Buildex’s brand redesign, the new brand and labels needed customer feedback before they could be rolled out.

-Minimum space, maximum impact
+Challenge: Minimum space, maximum impact

 Packaging design has to project brand essence without taking attention away from critical information.
 It also has to jump off the shelf.